mousebird-consulting-inc/WhirlyGlobe/tutorial/remote_image_layer.md

 Don't forget the call to addLayer below this.
 We're just creating a slightly different data source, we still need to add the layer to the globe or map.

 There's only one important change here.
-Rather than use a <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyMBTileSource.html" target="_blank">MaplyMBTileSource</a> we create a <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyRemoteTileSource.html" target="_blank">MaplyRemoteTileSource</a>.
+Rather than use a MaplyMBTileSource we create a MaplyRemoteTileSource.
 It does just what it sounds like, loads its tiles from a remote source.

 We also set up a cache for the tiles because it's rude to thrash the server.
-We set up the <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyQuadImageTilesLayer.html" target="_blank">MaplyQuadImageTilesLayer</a> as before.
+We set up the MaplyQuadImageTilesLayer as before.
 It can handle a variety of data sources.

 ### Build and Run